kvttt/kvttt.github.io/_pages/about.md

 ---

-I am currently a senior at UNC Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.
+I recently graduated from UNC Chapel Hill with a Bachelor of Science in Public Health in Biostatistics, a Bachelor of Science in Mathematics, and a minor in Chemistry.

-I have been working at the [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) at UNC Chapel Hill as a Research Assistant since September 2021 under the supervision of Dr. Gang Li.
+During my time at UNC Chapel Hill, I had worked at the [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Research Assistant since September 2021 under the supervision of Dr. Gang Li.
 My work focuses on developing infant-dedicated deep learning tools for image registration and volumetric atlas construction for the early developing brain.

 Currently, I am a visiting student at the [Advanced MRI Acquisition Lab](https://mriacq-lab.martinos.org) at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org) at Massachusetts General Hospital under the supervision of Dr. Fuyixue Wang and Dr. Zijing Dong.
+My research focuses on developing deep learning reconstruction and accelerated acquisition methods to achieve fast and robust mesoscale diffusion MRI in vivo.

-During regular semesters, I work as a Learning Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Laboratory.
+I previously worked as a Learning Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Laboratory for 4 semesters.
-I have been volunteering at the Emergency Department at UNC Hospitals since January 2023.
+I had also been volunteering at the Emergency Department at UNC Hospitals for 2 years since January 2023.

 In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).

-[//]: # (I am looking for a Ph.D. position in Biophysics, Electrical Engineering, Computer Science, and/or Biomedical Engineering starting in Fall 2025.)

 You may find my CV here: [Kaibo's Curriculum Vitae](/files/Kaibo_Tang_CV.pdf).